Last updated on January 7th, 2022 at 06:21 am

 John Gustin, the man behind the badass drone video provided some very simple directions if you are interested in checking this place out:

 Type in NW Cochran Rd Timber, OR in your GPS.
 After turning onto Cochran in Timber the road turns to gravel after about a mile.
 Go maybe another mile or two and the road splits, stay to the right.
-There are mile marker signs on the trees and shortly after mile 6 the road splits again, stay to the left, immediate split again and stay to the right.
+There are mile marker signs on the trees and shortly after mile 6 the road splits again, stay to the left, immediately split again and stay to the right.
 There is a large area to your right where you can park.

 Big shout out to Jeffrey S. Green of Dynamic Photography for all the amazing photos.
 Make sure to check out his Facebook here.